See our archive for previous reports.

 Other welfare areas funded consistently year on year by the BGRF are: track sub-

 Integrity provision is another essential area of funding by the BGRF, both to protect confidence in the betting markets but also as a further element of welfare (and additional to the welfare budget outlined above).
 We help to fund drugs research, as well as testing at the stadia, ensuring the GBGB is able to exercise constant vigilance – the deterrent effect of the GBGB drugs regime is demonstrated by the very low number of positives seen each year.
 This is only possible with the hard work of sampling stewards at the stadia who often work long and late hours on race nights.
 In the calendar year 2016 we spent £1,347,000 or 18% of budget (2017 budget: £1,349,000 or 18.7%).

 Grants to Stadia

-Page references refer to the BGRF publication, available in full here.
+The BGRF Annual Report is available in full here.

 BGRF supports and develops greyhound racing in Britain as licensed by the Greyhound Board of Great Britain.

 To support the work of the Greyhound Trust please call